By Eric Olsen

 Why are the rules for seniors with debt problems different?
 Lawmakers passed laws that protect seniors’ income and assets differently than younger persons.
 Society doesn’t want seniors to go without basic needs.
 Seniors’ income often decreases when they retire.
 It is difficult for them to replace resources, money, or assets that they spend or sell.
 When it’s gone, it’s gone.
 As a result, the answers for seniors with debt problems are different.
 Sometimes the advice given is in the financial interest of the advice-giver and not the senior needing help.
 That’s why seniors need to know the rules, laws, guidelines, and advice that apply to them:

 - Social Security, pensions, disability, and VA benefits are protected by federal and state laws.
+The best part is you can reap many perks of a social security disability claim, all you need is to follow a legit process through it.
+The best approach is to consult a social security administrator or consultant at its best.
+You can click URL and find out better insights to it.
 This income can’t be garnished or taken by debt collectors.
 It’s safe and protected for your needs.

 - Because your income is protected, you don’t need to borrow money, refinance, sell assets, borrow from your kids, go back to work, or liquidate precious retirement savings to pay old debt you can’t afford to pay.